scotstan/bonsai-simulink/samples/building_energy_management/README.md

 ## Switching between Benchmark and Bonsai Block

 The controller block in buildingEnergyManagement.slx allows you to use the same file for both the benchmark thermostat and the bonsai brain.
-Simply right click on the block, then choose Variant-> Label Mode Active Choice -> Bonsai.
+Simply double click on the block to choose between the benchmark thermostat and the Bonsai block.

 <img src="img/controller.png" alt="drawing" width="700"/>